Exclusive - India likely to ease restrictions for foreign online retailers in July

 Only 18 of the 52 e-commerce start-ups in India - which raised $700 million in venture capital funding in the three years ending 2012 - were able to raise follow-on investments last year, investment bank Allegro Advisors said.

-Most Indian e-tailers are aggressively scaling up in an effort to have the muscle to compete with Amazon, which slashed prices and improved delivery standards after entering India last year and is looking to acquire smaller retailers.
+Most Indian e-tailers are aggressively scaling up in an attempt to compete with Amazon, which slashed prices and improved delivery standards after entering India last year and is looking to acquire smaller retailers.